AlexandrSokolov/java_language/collections/faq.collections.md

 because you have to follow the reference chain from the start of the list, but insertion and removal operations can be performed in constant time by rearranging the cell references.

-Linked lists are the primary backing structure used for the classes:
-- ConcurrentLinkedQueue
-- LinkedBlockingQueue
-- LinkedList

 #### Other (nonlinear) linked data structures

 Linked structures are particularly suitable for representing nonlinear types like trees and skip lists